Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Training Evaluation

-We implement the two-stage training approach as described in Section \ref{sec:two_stage_training}.
-Table \ref{tab:training_params} summarizes the key hyperparameters used for both stages across different datasets.
+We follow the two-stage training approach described in Section \ref{sec:two_stage_training}. \Cref{tab:training_params} summarizes the hyperparameters for both stages across datasets.

-For Stage 1, we utilize a pretrained CIFAR-10 model from RATIO~\citep{augustin2020adversarial} and pretrained ImageNet models from~\citet{salman2020adversarially}, while training our own CIFAR-100 model following the RATIO methodology with the hyperparameters specified in Table~\ref{tab:training_params}.
+For Stage 1, we use a pretrained CIFAR-10 model from RATIO~\citep{augustin2020adversarial} and pretrained ImageNet ResNet-50 and WRN-50-4 models from~\citet{salman2020adversarially}, while training a CIFAR-100 model following RATIO with the hyperparameters in \Cref{tab:training_params}.
+For ConvNeXt-Large experiments on ImageNet, we use the pretrained checkpoint from~\citet{singh2023revisiting}.
 We select the EMA model with the best robust test accuracy as the final Stage 1 model.

-For Stage 2, we initialize from the Stage 1 model and continue training with batch normalization disabled by setting all BN modules to evaluation mode.
-During this stage, we optimize the complete objective function $\mathcal{L}(\theta) = \mathcal{L}_{\text{AT-CE}}(\theta) + \mathcal{L}_{\text{BCE}}(\theta)$ using fixed learning rates as specified in \Cref{tab:training_params}.
-The discriminative component $\mathcal{L}_{\text{AT-CE}}(\theta)$ continues to use the same adversarial settings as Stage 1 (see \Cref{tab:adversary_params}), while the generative component $\mathcal{L}_{\text{BCE}}(\theta)$ employs the parameters detailed in \Cref{tab:bce_adversary_params}.
+For Stage 2, we initialize from the Stage 1 model.
+For ResNet and WRN, we disable batch normalization by fixing all BN layers to evaluation mode.
+During this stage, we optimize the complete objective $\mathcal{L}(\theta) = \mathcal{L}_{\text{AT-CE}}(\theta) + \mathcal{L}_{\text{BCE}}(\theta)$ using fixed learning rates as specified in \Cref{tab:training_params}.
+For the discriminative component $\mathcal{L}_{\text{AT-CE}}(\theta)$, CIFAR and ImageNet ResNet/WRN models continue to use the same adversarial training parameters as Stage 1, while ConvNeXt transitions from $\ell_\infty$ to $\ell_2$ perturbations with adjusted PGD parameters (see \Cref{tab:adversary_params}).
+The generative component $\mathcal{L}_{\text{BCE}}(\theta)$ employs the parameters detailed in \Cref{tab:bce_adversary_params}.

 We select the Stage 2 checkpoint with the best FID score for the final evaluation reported in \Cref{sec:results}.